CompliSpace/complispace.github.com/SSO-For-CompliSpace-Fundamentals.markdown

 through a SAML based SSO service.
 The numbered list that follows the image explains each step in more detail.

 <div class="alert">
-<b>Note:</b> Before this process takes place, the organisation must provide CompliSpace with the URL for its SSO service
+<b>Note:</b> Before this process takes place, the organisation must provide CompliSpace with the <i>metadata XML</i> for their IdP.
+CompliSpace will also provide the organisation the <i>metadata XML</i> for the Fundamentals SP.
-as well as the public key that CompliSpace should use to verify SAML responses.
 </div>

 **Figure 1: Logging in to CompliSpace Fundamentals using SAML**